iamfuckingsuhas/sysdesignnotes/design/uber.md

 - updating is a little complicated. might require locking for concurrent updated.
 - good for uneven distribution

+we show ride to driver for 5-10 seconds and show it to next user.

 7. Optimise and Deepdive - satisfy all NRF.